What is an ESC?

 Rating an ESC

 Hargrave Technologies rates ESCs by the phase current they can output under continuous and peak operating conditions.
-The amount of heat generated by an ESC is dependent mostly on the current output at any given time.
+The amount of heat generated by an ESC is mostly dependent on the current output at any given time.
 Heat loss is equal to phase current squared times the resistance of the unit.
 Further details about powertrain matching can be found in this blog post.
 Higher voltages should be used where possible, as for a given power, the current will be less.